Demystifying Canadian Data Residency and the Public Cloud

 If you can't guarantee that the third party will secure the data in a way that meets all standards, you put your organization at risk of noncompliance.

-Specifically, the Patriot Act allows government officials to legally access information, block you from your data, and monitor communications if they deem your activity suspicious.
+Specifically, the Patriot Act allows government officials to legally access information, block you from your data, and monitor communications simply by deeming your activity suspicious.

 Many countries have adopted specific data residency laws for this reason.
 Carelessly moving information across borders could leave your sensitive data exposed to foreign intrusion.